MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/clear-server-side-cache.md

 > [!IMPORTANT]
 > - No change to SLA for cache refresh (data transfer between Common Data Service and portal) mentioned earlier in this article.
-> - Data changes from portals will reflect immediately in Common Data Service and portals.
+> - Data changes done using portals will reflect immediately in Common Data Service and portals.
 > - No change to [clear server-side cache functionality](#steps-to-clear-portal-server-side-cache).
 You can continue to use this functionality to clear server cache immediately.

 ### FAQs

-**Can I change the cache refresh duration from 15 minutes to real-time refresh?** <br>
+**1. Can I change the cache refresh duration from 15 minutes to a lesser duration?** <br>
-No. SLA for cache refresh will remain to 15 minutes.
-Though not guaranteed, it's possible that you may see some data changes from Common Data Service to portals immediately.
+No. SLA for cache refresh remains 15 minutes.
+Any changes from Common Data Service will reflect on portals within 15 minutes.

-**I'm using plugins or workflows to update data in other entities and need these data changes to reflect immediately on my portal.** <br>
+**2. I'm using plugins or workflows to update data in other entities and need these data changes to reflect immediately on my portal.** <br>
 This design approach isn't recommended.
-Apart from the primary record where the create or update action is triggered, data reflection from Common data Service to portals is never guaranteed to be immediate.
+Except the primary record where the create or update action is triggered, data reflection from Common data Service to portals is never guaranteed to be immediate.

-**Is there any difference in caching between capacity-based portals and add-on portals?** <br>
+**3. Is there any difference in caching between capacity-based portals and add-on portals?** <br>
 No.

-**How long does it take for changes to reflect from portals to Common Data Service?** <br>
+**4. How long does it take for changes to reflect from portals to Common Data Service?** <br>
-Immediately.
+Immediately, as long as the update changes a primary record and isn't based indirect changes to data using plugins or workflows.